Schizophrenia And Autism: Neurodivergence And Comorbidities

 In general, to be diagnosed with schizophrenia spectrum disorder, an individual must experience positive, negative, and cognitive symptoms for at least six months, with at least one month of active-phase symptoms or a psychotic episode.
 In addition, a diagnostic provider must rule out schizoaffective disorder and bipolar disorder as causes of symptoms.

-Autism spectrum disorder presentations
+Autism spectrum disorder symptoms

 Autism spectrum disorder can be seen as one of several neurodevelopmental disorders and forms of neurodivergence.
-It is normally present from birth, although signs may not appear until a child is a toddler or older.
+Autism is normally present from birth, although signs may not appear until a child is a toddler or older.
 In some cases, autism is not diagnosed until adulthood, potentially due to diagnostic barriers or stigma.

 In autism research and activism, neurodivergence generally refers to the idea that certain mental health conditions or disabilities are neurological differences and part of a person’s overall makeup instead of a condition that should be “cured” or “removed.”